Be devoted to one another in love. Honor one another above yourselves. (Romans 12:10)

-As I sat there thinking about the one thing that I would teach my children, I pondered a million and one thoughts and narrowed it down to one answer.
-If I could only teach my children one thing, I would tell them to "be someone else’s best _____."
+As I sat there thinking about the one thing that I would teach my children, and narrowed it down to one answer: I would tell them to “be someone else’s best _____.”

 To be someone else’s best means that everything you do is for the relationship.
 To strive to be someone else’s best means that you care so much about them that you are always there to support them, to encourage them, to understand them and to experience life with them.
-To be someone’s best is to think about him or her daily in order to support their life, help them develop and give them something to chew on to grow.
 It means that you will go out of your way to sacrifice for them, to participate in the things that are meaningful to them, and to help them achieve their dreams.
-To be someone else’s best is to be committed to be his or her support, aid growth and give comfort.
 To be someone’s best is to love them always and not judge them.

 Think about the ways you can be someone else’s best.
 If your aim is to be someone else’s best, a transformation will take place in your life that will affect the way you see, treat and love those around you.
 This will be the catalyst towards an intimacy that you haven’t experienced before and will continue to deepen your relationship.
 Along with also being vulnerable, you will find that the reward is an intimacy where trust prevails, and there is a mutual honoring, respect and love for each other.